Here are links to resources to get the answers to some frequently-asked questions.

 Can I change my voting registration address online?

 If you’ve moved since you last registered to vote, you need to change your voter registration to your new address — whether you’ve moved in-town, in-state, or out-of-state.
 Use our online voter registration tool to register to vote at your new address.

-The 2018 general election (for all seats in the U.S. House of Representatives, 34 seats in the U.S. Senate, and various offices in state and local government) will be held on Tuesday, November 6, 2018.
-2018 primary election dates vary by state.
+The 2020 general election (for the office of president of the United States, all seats in the U.S. House of Representatives, 35 seats in the U.S. Senate, and various offices in state and local government) will be held on Tuesday, November 3, 2020.
+2020 primary election dates vary by state.